stevanm/kNN_Classifier/README.md

 # kNN_Classifier
 kNN classifier

-The project represents the C++ implementation of the kNN algorithm of the classification.
+The project represents the C++ implementation of the kNN classification algorithm.

 Basic functionality to be implemented: